Achieving Parenthood through Fertility Treatments

 The path towards parenthood for LGBT couples has a unique set of challenges.
 At CRE Dallas, we are proud to help LGBT families build their families with the assistance of fertility treatments.
 We offer compassionate, personalized fertility care to patients in the Dallas-Fort Worth area from a skilled team of fertility experts.

-The first step towards creating your family is to schedule an initial consultation with Dr. Walid Saleh, our board-certified Reproductive Endocrinologist.
-During the initial consultation, Dr. Saleh will meet with you to review your medical history, discuss your goals, evaluate your reproductive, and discuss treatment and financial options.
+The first step towards creating your family is to schedule an initial consultation with Dr. Walid Saleh or Dr. Stephen Collins.
+During the initial consultation, your doctor will meet with you to review your medical history, discuss your goals, evaluate your reproductive, and discuss treatment and financial options.
 The next step will be to conduct diagnostic tests to determine the fertility level of either partner and develop your treatment plan.

 Fertility Options for Lesbian Women